Move to Improve: helping kids to move more

 Despite the importance of regular physical activity, less than a quarter (23%) of Australian children meet current physical activity guidelines.

 We know that it can be especially difficult for children with ongoing health conditions to engage in regular physical activity.
-Lack of access to appropriate activity providers, low levels of confidence and self-esteem, and fear of managing their health condition in front of peers are just some of the barriers that can hinder participation.

-The Move to Improve team will work with children and their families to find ways of overcoming these barriers so that they can begin to move more and enjoy the many health and social benefits that come from maintaining a more physically active lifestyle.
+The Move to Improve team work with children and their families to find ways of overcoming these barriers so that they can begin to move more and enjoy the many health and social benefits that come from maintaining a more physically active lifestyle.

 What is physical activity?